-After catching a monster Northern Pike what do I do?
-First off congratulations on catching the one Manitoba’s most sought-after trophies the Northern Pike.
-Cobham River Lodge has the best Northern Pike Fishing in Manitoba, Canada with numerous 50-inch Northern Pike recorded over the years.
-This article reviews the best techniques to retrieve your hook, snap a photo of your monster pike and releasing your trophy northern pike without harm.
+fter catching a monster Northern Pike what do I do?
+First off, congratulations on catching one of Manitoba’s most sought-after trophies, the Northern Pike.
+Cobham River Lodge has the best Trophy Pike Fishing in Manitoba, Canada, with numerous 50-inch Northern Pike recorded over the years.
+This article reviews the best techniques to retrieve your hook, snap a photo of your monster pike and release your trophy northern pike without harm.

-So, as you bring your trophy pike to the side of the boat and get ready to hoist it in, do not get too excited and follow these simple steps for safe release of your trophy catch.
+So, as you bring your trophy pike to the side of the boat and get ready to hoist it in, do not get too excited and follow these simple steps to safely release your trophy catch.

 Do NO harm: